jkrieger6/tech-blog/README.md

 # Tech Blog
 A CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
 ## Project Description
+A CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
+This application follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.
+The user can create an account and login to create, edit, and delete posts.
+The user can also comment on other users posts.
+The user can also logout of their account with the ability to log back in.

 ## Visuals
-* For a walkthrough video on how to use this application, please click the following link:
+* This website is live at the following URL:

 ## Installation
 * Node version 16 is required to run this application
-* To install Nodes required packages use the following commands
+* To install Nodes required packages use the following command(s):
 ```
+npm install
+npm install mysql2
+npm install sequelize
-npm init -y
+npm install dotenv
 npm install express
+npm install express-handlebars
-npm install mysql
+npm install express-session
-npm install sequwelize
+npm install connect-session-sequelize
 ```
 * Clone repository using GitHub
 ```